Both new and long-time spa owners ask this is a question all the time.

 Type 1: Bromine sanitizers are versatile and offer high bather comfort

 Bromine sanitizers work well in “hard” water, are odourless, gentler on eyes and skin than chlorine, and can withstand the higher temperatures typical of a spa better than chlorine.
 They also maintain their effectiveness longer when exposed to the sun’s UV rays or fluctuations in water pH.
 Bromine sanitizers are best for heated hot tubs and spas, and people who are allergic or sensitive to chlorine.

 Summer Smiles has taken everything there is to love about bromine and developed SPA BROMA ULTRA, the bromine sanitizer that comes in an easy-to-use tablet format for simple, accurate dosing time after time.
 Simply fill an automatic dispenser with tablets, or add them to your skimmer basket.
 The brominating tablets sanitize, disinfect and eliminate all the waste that tends to cloud your water.
 It’s odourless and works well in hot water, so it’s ideal for use in spas.
 SPA BROMA ULTRA is also gentler to eyes and skin than chlorine-based sanitizers.
 Can’t decide between daily or weekly application?
 With Summer Smiles products, the choice is yours!
 If you prefer to sanitize your spa on a daily basis, try SPA BROMA GRANULES instead.
-To get the full benefit of a bromine sanitizer, you need to follow it with a chlorine-free shock treatment and requires a dispenser to properly control its dissolution.
-For best results, a bromine bank needs to be built up in spa water.
+To get the full benefit of a bromine sanitizer, you need to build a bromine bank.

 As with all pool chemicals, it must be stored and handled according to the directions indicated on the packaging.

 Type 2: Chlorine sanitizers: Fast acting and effective in any type of water